-Cook’s notes: You can buy chicken livers from the butchers or in packs from supermarkets.
-Sometimes they will still have the fat and sinew attached.
-You can ask the butcher to remove those or you can easily do it yourself.
-A perfectly pan-fried chicken liver will be cooked all the way through but still pink (not raw) in the middle.
-You can toss it through salads, serve it with bacon or puree it with some butter and herbs into a spreadable pâté.
+When preparing the liver, you will sometimes find that they will still have the fat and sinew attached.
+You can ask the butcher to remove those, or you can easily do it yourself.
+Perfectly pan-fried chicken livers should be tender and buttery, and slightly pink on the inside (but nor raw).
+You can toss them through salads, serve it with bacon or puree it with some butter and herbs into a spreadable pâté.

-- 1 leek, pale white and light green part sliced and washed
+- 1 leek, white and pale green part sliced

 - 3 garlic cloves, sliced